 1. Memory Management

-Memory management is important function of operating system which handles the computer primary memory (RAM) and enuser that the memory utilization used in efficient manner.
-Memory management helps to allocate or deallocate file, track which part of memory is use and protecting from accessing another process mamory.
+Memory management is an important function of the operating system which handles the computer’s primary memory (RAM) and ensures that the memory utilisation is used in an efficient manner.
+Memory management helps to allocate or deallocate files, track which part of memory is in use and protect from accessing another process’s memory.

 2. Process Management

 Every software that runs on a computer is a process.
-The process management role is to handle process and its execution.
-It ensure that the CPU utilize the process and execution efficiently.
-Process management helps to run a program, control the process, deciding which process uses the CPU and for how long which is known as CPU Schedulling, Running multiple process at once which is known as multipletaksing.
+The process management role is to handle the process and its execution.
+It ensures that the CPU utilises the process and execution efficiently.
+Process management helps to run a program and control the process, deciding which process uses the CPU and for how long, which is known as CPU scheduling, and running multiple processes at once, which is known as multitasking.

 3. Device Management